warren-peace/warren-peace.github.io/about.md

 ## About 360 Pilipinas

 We are the Philippines best 360 company and are already working on pushing the possibilities of 360 media.
-At #360 Pilipinas#, we want to make it easy for people to imagine places they have never been to and plan to visit in minutes.
+At 360 Pilipinas, we want to make it easy for people to imagine places they have never been to and plan to visit in minutes.

 Our team includes some of the top minds in the ad-tech, media and marketing.
 With backgrounds in Graphics Design, Web Developing, and Audio & Video production.
 Come join us.